TitansProductions/tp_containers/README.md

 ### Register custom container.

+- @parameter (string) name : Is the required name to set for this custom container (such as: Motel Room #1)
+- @parameter (string) weight : Is the required total / maximum weight of the container (that can carry).
+- @parameter (boolean) create : Is the required type for creating (inserting) into the sql the registered custom container or not.
+This parameter is for safety reasons, the specified event should only be called once to register this custom container and not multiple times (create parameter should be true).

 ```lua
 TriggerEvent("tp_containers:server:registerCustomContainer", name, weight, create) -- Server side to server side.
 TriggerServerEvent("tp_containers:server:registerCustomContainer", name, weight, create) -- Client side to server side.